Close

 Can I convert a tourist visa to a business visa while in Vietnam?

-No, Vietnam doesn't permit in-country visa category conversions.
-You cannot change from a tourist (DL) visa to a business (DN) visa without exiting Vietnam and applying for the correct category.
-This represents a common trap for travelers who initially secured tourist visas thinking they could "upgrade" later.
-Plan correctly from the start—if there's any business purpose to your trip, obtain a business visa initially.
+No, Vietnam generally does not permit in-country visa category conversions.
+You cannot change from a tourist visa to a business visa without exiting Vietnam and applying for the correct category, though recent immigration law updates allow certain visa type conversions under specific conditions without leaving Vietnam, such as for investors or those guaranteed by agencies with work permit exemption certificates.
+This represents a common trap for travelers who initially secured tourist visas thinking they could upgrade later.
+Plan correctly from the start.
+If there is any business purpose to your trip, obtain a business visa initially.
 The cost difference is minimal compared to the inconvenience of forced exit and re-entry.

 What happens if my Vietnamese business partner cannot provide an invitation letter?

 Several alternatives exist.
-First, consider engaging Vietnamese business consulting firms or legal services that provide invitation letter services (typically USD 50-100).
+First, consider engaging Vietnamese business consulting firms or legal services that provide invitation letter services, typically costing USD 50-100 (approximately AED 185-370).
 Second, explore membership with trade associations like the Vietnam-India Chamber of Commerce, which offers invitation support for members.
 Third, if attending a trade show or business conference, organizers usually provide invitation letters to registered participants.
-Finally, for general market exploration without specific partners, some licensed travel agencies offer business visa sponsorship, though this requires transparency about your intentions and may involve higher fees (USD 100-150).
+Finally, for general market exploration without specific partners, some licensed travel agencies offer business visa sponsorship, though this requires transparency about your intentions and may involve higher fees of USD 100-150 (approximately AED 370-550).
+You cannot currently get a business visa without a sponsor company, though some companies offer sponsorship letter services which may not be fully legal.

 How many times can I extend my business visa before needing to exit Vietnam?